 My name is Nicole Donald.
 I’m 29 years old and currently living in Orlando, Florida with my wonderful husband and our five children.
-I am a Doula presently working on certification through DONA; I’m also a photographer and a licensed hair stylist.
+I am a prenatal doula, photographer and a licensed hair stylist.

 I grew up around the Minneapolis, MN area; I was raised by my mother who struggled with mental illness and alcoholism.
-I also struggled with drugs and alcohol from age twelve until my early twenties.
-My home was violent and unstable for most of my childhood.
+I also had issues with drugs and alcohol from age twelve until my early twenties.
+My home was violent and unstable for much of my childhood.
 My father left when I was very young, I met him only a few times over the years; in my late teens he underwent gender reassignment surgery.
-She now lives as a woman somewhere out in Washington and we have very little contact.
+She and I have only recently started to have more contact.

 I dropped out of high school and ran away from home by sixteen; I was pregnant a year later and a mother soon after my eighteenth birthday.
-I had little support beyond my grandmother, who had raised three girls on her own.
-Coming from a very different generation, she had a lot of “traditional” ideas about discipline and parenting in general.
-I turned to her for advice when I had questions about how to care for my little one, especially when I ended up single by the time my son was ten months old.
-I had never learned to trust my intuition and the internet did not have information as readily available, like it is today.
+I ended up single by the time my son was ten months old.
+I had a very hard time figuring out a natural approach to parenting having never learned to trust my intuition.
+I didn’t feel like I had support in this area and the internet did not have information as readily available, like it is today.

 I went back to school and got my GED; I entered college right away.
 I began studying Traditional Chinese Medicine which largely impacted my ideas about health and spirituality.
 But I hardly got by on my school loans and part time work; I eventually ended up switching to school for cosmetology so I could make a more practical living as a single parent.

 I often felt like I was growing up along side my child; I felt unsure about so much and made many mistakes.
 I did the best I could with the information I had.
 I got caught up in a lot of the common “booby-traps” and gave up on breastfeeding at four months, switching to formula because even doctors told me it was the most comparable alternative to breastmilk.
-I had no idea formula was full of high fructose corn syrup, processed unhealthy ingredients and Genetically Modified Organisms; I didn’t even know what a GMO was at the time.
-I was encouraged to breastfeed on a schedule and rarely at night.
+I didn’t realize formula was full of high fructose corn syrup, processed unhealthy ingredients and Genetically Modified Organisms; I didn’t even know what a GMO was at the time.
+I was encouraged to breastfeed on a schedule and to limit feedings at night.
 The concept of co-sleeping never once came up; what was stressed was the importance of putting my baby in his own bed at an early age to start “good habits.”
-At the time, I believed that everything suggested made sense even when my gut said otherwise, and I was grateful for the help.
+At the time, I believed everything suggested sounded sensible even when my gut said otherwise; honsetly, I was mostly grateful for the help.

 When my son was five my mother died.
-Our relationship had never been very good and the news made me look hard at the kind of mother I was and wanted to be.
-Two years after her death I got pregnant again.
+Our relationship had never been very healthy and the news made me look hard at the kind of mother I was and wanted to be.
+Two years after her death I was pregnant again.

 Thankfully, by this time, I had learned a lot about birth and natural living.
 I chose to have my second child at a birthing center with a midwife and a doula.
 My first was a hospital birth; it had been high intervention, difficult and scary.
 The whole event left me feeling powerless and disconnected from my body.
 I knew it was not an experience I wanted to repeat.
 I birthed my second son in water; we waited until the cord stopped pulsing before we clamped it.
-I left feeling empowered and changed.
-For the first time I understood how incredible and capable our bodies are.
-I wanted to explore a career related to birth but didn’t think it was realistic still, birth remained a topic I felt passionate about and continued to research.
+I moved forward from that day feeling empowered and changed.
+I began to truly understood how incredible and capable our bodies are.
+I wanted to explore a career related to birth but didn’t think it was realistic.
+Birth remained a topic I felt passionate about and continued to research.

-Shortly after I brought my baby home I realized I had postpartum depression, my hair started to fall out and I began to have severe panic attacks.
-I chose to travel with my child’s father to Arizona even though we were having issues, because I was afraid that I wouldn’t be able to handle things on my own given my weak state of health.
+Shortly after I brought my baby home it became clear that I had postpartum depression; my hair started to fall out and I began having severe panic attacks.
+I chose to travel with my child’s father to Arizona even though we were having relationship problems, because I was afraid that I wouldn’t be able to handle things on my own given my state of mental health.
 I wish I would have known about placenta encapsulation!
 I feel that would have helped me so much.
 It took me almost a year to get my health back and save enough money to make it home to the small support system I had started to build here in Florida.

 I still struggled with breastfeeding and turned to formula again when my child was only four months old because of a reoccurring infection in my ducts (which I now know I could have worked though by just continuing to breastfeed).
 My baby had skin issues and digestive problems from the formula until he weaned off it entirely.

-I was also not yet aware of the truth about circumcision and still in the habit of blindly trusting “medical professionals.”
-I brought my second child to get the surgery because I had chosen that for my first, and my oldest seemed fine based on my limited understanding.
-Then my new healthy baby almost died from the loss of blood when a blood vessel was nicked during the operation.
+I was also not yet aware of the truth about circumcision and still in the habit of blindly trusting “medical professionals” to some degree.
+I brought my second child to get the surgery because I had chosen that for my first and my oldest seemed fine based on my limited understanding.
+Then my new healthy baby almost died from the loss of blood when a blood vessel was nicked during the operation (you can read the whole story about my son’s circumcision here).
 This is one of my deepest regrets as a parent but honestly I genuinely thought that it was a necessary procedure.
 I started really researching and was horrified by what I found; the evidence against all the misinformation I had been given was overwhelming.
-I learned that around one hundred babies die from circumcision every year in the United States alone.
+I learned that around one hundred babies die from circumcision every year in the United States.

 When you know better you can do better.
 I decided I would never again consent to anything that would impact my children one way or another until I made sure I understood it’s truth.
 My research led me to the realization that a lot of my ideas were based on other people’s views that did not run parallel to what was in my heart.
 It became clear that it was vital for me to continue learning and investigating if I was to sort through all the crap we as parents are fed because our society tends to think of children as second class; because often times financial gain is valued more than the health and well being of our babies.

-I began to understand that a lot of the struggles I experienced with my children were based on an idea that had been deeply engrained in me from a very young age, this idea that children needed to be controlled and trained instead of respected and loved unconditionally.
+I began to understand that a lot of the struggles I experienced with my children were based on an idea that had been deeply engrained in me from a very young age, this idea that children needed to be compliant and controlled instead of respected and encouraged.

 Along the way I also learned about the dangers of genetically modified food.
 I had been a very healthy eater for many years but began to reevaluate what I was putting in and on my body.
-Over time I stopped using many products, including make-up and shampoo/conditioner (I switched to mostly coconut oil on my skin and apple cider vinegar and baking soda for my hair).
+Over time I stopped using many commercially manufactured products, including make-up and shampoo/conditioner (I switched to mostly coconut oil on my skin and apple cider vinegar and baking soda for my hair).
 I learned to make things from scratch and grow my own food (still learning!).
-Through juicing, cutting out dangerous toxins, gmos and getting regular acupuncture my crippling panic attacks disappeared.
+Through juicing, cutting out dangerous toxins, gmos and getting regular acupuncture my crippling panic attacks began to disappear.